redhat-developer/developers.redhat.com/CONTRIBUTING.md

 3. The Product Marketing Manager (PMM) of the related product approves/rejects the change.
 4. Make the changes to the code.
 5. [Raise a PR](#fixing) for your change.
-6. The PMM and JBoss Developer team review the PR
+6. The PMM and Red Hat Developers team review the PR
 7. The PR is merged.

 ### How to add/remove an item to the Training section
-See the [EAP Product Overview Page](http://www.jboss.org/products/eap/overview/) on the right-hand-side for an example of the training links.
+See the [EAP Product Overview Page](http://developers.redhat.com/products/eap/overview/) on the right-hand-side for an example of the training links.

-1. Raise a [JIRA issue](https://issues.jboss.org/secure/DEVELOPER/CreateIssue!default.jspa) for the change request.
+1. Raise a [JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa) for the change request.
 Include:
  1. The link to the training overview page.
  2. The link text to display on the product overview page.
 2. If you intend to make the code change, assign to yourself.
 Otherwise leave unassigned and skip the following steps.
 3. Add the Link to the product's `featured_training.adoc` file.
-E.g. see [EAP's featured_training.adoc file](https://github.com/jboss-developer/www.jboss.org/blob/master/products/eap/_common/featured_training.adoc).
+E.g. see [EAP's featured_training.adoc file](https://github.com/redhat-developer/developer.redhat.com/blob/master/products/eap/_common/featured_training.adoc).
 4. [Raise a PR](#fixing) for your change.

 ### How to add/remove an item to the Webinars section
-See the [EAP Product Overview Page](http://www.jboss.org/products/eap/overview/) on the right-hand-side for an example of the Webinars links.
+See the [EAP Product Overview Page](http://developers.redhat.com/products/eap/overview/) on the right-hand-side for an example of the Webinars links.

-1. Raise a [JIRA issue](https://issues.jboss.org/secure/DEVELOPER/CreateIssue!default.jspa) for the change request.
+1. Raise a [JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa) for the change request.
 Include:
  1. The link to the Webinar overview page.
  2. The link text to display on the product overview page.
 2. If you intend to make the code change, assign to yourself.
 Otherwise leave unassigned and skip the following steps.
 3. Create a thumbnail image for the webinar and add it to the associated product's directory under `/images/products/`.
 You can probably grab a thumbnail from the webinar's details page.
 4. Add the details to the product's `featured_webinar.adoc` file.
-E.g. see [EAP's featured_webinar.adoc file](https://github.com/jboss-developer/www.jboss.org/blob/master/products/eap/_common/featured_webinar.adoc).
+E.g. see [EAP's featured_webinar.adoc file](https://github.com/redhat-developer/developer.redhat.com/blob/master/products/eap/_common/featured_webinar.adoc).
 Use existing links as an example of the format.
 5. [Raise a PR](#fixing) for your change.

 ### How to add/remove an upstream project from the Community page
-See the [EAP Community Page](http://www.jboss.org/products/eap/overview/), towards the bottom is a list of all upstream projects included in this product.
+See the [EAP Community Page](http://developers.redhat.com/products/eap/overview/), towards the bottom is a list of all upstream projects included in this product.
 To add or remove from this list:

-1. Raise a [JIRA issue](https://issues.jboss.org/secure/DEVELOPER/CreateIssue!default.jspa) for the change request.
+1. Raise a [JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa) for the change request.
 Include:
  1. The name of the project(s) to add/remove
  2. The name of the product you want modifying
 2. If you intend to make the code change, assign to yourself.
 Otherwise leave unassigned and skip the following steps.
 3. Edit the value of the `upstream_projects` key in the product's `product.yml` file.
-As an example, here is [JBoss EAP's product.yml](https://github.com/jboss-developer/www.jboss.org/blob/master/products/eap/_common/product.yml)
+As an example, here is [JBoss EAP's product.yml](https://github.com/redhat-developer/developer.redhat.com/blob/master/products/eap/_common/product.yml)
 4. [Raise a PR](#fixing) for your change.

 ### How to add/remove 'Featured Video' to the 'Resources' page